swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/instructor_discussion_sessions.md

 Description: These discussions are centered around a particular topic ranging anywhere from teaching your first workshop to community building strategies.

 3.	__Carpentries Conversations__
 Description: These Conversations are hosted by one of our Committees or Task Forces to provide the community with the opportunity to learn about and discuss new developments and programs in our organisation.
 Our committees and task forces include:
-   - African Task Force
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
+African Task Force
-   - Carpentries en Latinoamérica
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
+Carpentries en Latinoamérica
-   - CarpentryCon Task Force
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;c.
+CarpentryCon Task Force
-   - Code of Conduct Committee
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;d.
+Code of Conduct Committee
-   - Instructor Development Committee
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;e.
+Instructor Development Committee
-   - Lesson Infrastructure Committee
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;f.
+Lesson Infrastructure Committee
-   - The Carpentries Executive Council
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;g.
+The Carpentries Executive Council

 ### Terminology